403-455-9010Student ReferralStudent Login

 3. Client Age Group Interests

-The age group you gravitate towards can also help guide your PSW career path:
+The age group you enjoy supporting can also play a part in your career decisions:

 • Do you enjoy working with children and families?
-Consider roles like family caregiver or live-in child care provider.
+Consider careers such as family caregiver or live-in child care provider.

-• Do you see yourself providing disability care for adults?
+• Do you see yourself supporting adults with disabilities?
 Explore opportunities in community support or specialized care facilities.

-• Do you feel a calling to care for the elderly?
-Geriatric health aide or live-in caregiver roles might be a good fit.
+• Do you feel drawn to caring for older adults?
+Geriatric health aide or live-in caregiver positions may be a good fit.

 Taking the Next Step: Your PSW Diploma Journey at Sundance